Father's Day gifts: The best ideas for any dad

 _____________________________________________________________________________

 As the weather begins to warm in many places, Dad might need a new pair of shorts.
-These classics from Bonobos are made from a spandex blend for ultimate comfort.
+These classics from Bonobos are made with an oxford weave of stretch cotton for ultimate comfort.

 _____________________________________________________________________________